RareSkills/blog/initializable-solidity/initializable-solidity.md

 The code above is not straightforward due to the necessity to address backward compatibility issues with previous versions.
 However, the main idea is twofold:
 1. Set the `_initialized` variable to `1` to prevent the function from being executed again (<span style="color:Green">green box</span>).
 2. Temporarily allow the parent initializers, modified with `onlyInitializing`, to run while `_initializing` is true.
-As can be seen in the code above, `_initializing` is false when the contract has not been initialized, true while intialization transaction is running, and false when the initialization transaction finishes.
+As can be seen in the code above, `_initializing` is false when the contract has not been initialized, true while the initialization transaction is running, and false when the initialization transaction finishes.

 Because `initializer` requires that `_initializing` be false, it cannot be used in parent contracts within the inheritance chain, since `_initializing` is true while these are executing.
 Instead, initialization functions of parent contracts must use a different modifier, specifically `onlyInitializing`, which allows the function to execute only when `_initializing` is true.